-a more utilitarian vision, government does not need copyright's incentives to create.
+There is an important exception from authorship on the basis of the identity of the author: government works.
+On a romantic-author vision, the government has no individual identity that can express itself.
+On a more utilitarian vision, government does not need copyright's incentives to create.
 This policy is expressed in two provisions of U.S. copyright law.

-The first, in Section 105 of the Copyright Act, says that copyright is not available for "any work of the United States Government."62 The government can own copyrights if it buys them, or it can license copyrighted works, but anything created by the government is uncopyrightable.
+The first, in Section 105 of the Copyright Act, says that copyright is not available for "any work of the United States Government."50 The government can own copyrights if it buys them, or it can license copyrighted works, but anything created by the government is uncopyrightable.
 In practice, this means anything created by government employees within the scope of their employment.
 Thus, for example, NASA photographs of deep space are in the public domain from the moment they are taken.
 Section 105 only applies to the federal government.
 State, local, and foreign governments are free to obtain copyrights in their works.
 Some states, such as New York and Pennsylvania, do.
 Others, such as Arizona, do not.